palewire/first-news-app/docs/index.rst

 A step-by-step guide to publishing a simple news application with Python, Flask and GitHub.

-This tutorial will walk you through the process of building a online application from a structured dataset.
+This tutorial will walk you through the process of building an online application from a structured dataset.
 You will get hands-on experience in every stage of the development process, writing Python, HTML and JavaScript using version control tools.
 By the end you will have deployed a working application on the World Wide Web.

 This tutorial was prepared for training sessions of `Investigative Reporters and Editors (IRE) <http://www.ire.org/>`_ and the `National Institute for Computer-Assisted Reporting (NICAR) <http://data.nicar.org/>`_ by `Ben Welsh <http://palewi.re/who-is-ben-welsh/>`_.
-It is still under construction but it will have its debut on February 27 `at the
-2014 CAR Conference in Baltimore, MD <https://ire.org/events-and-training/event/973/1026/>`_.
+It is still under construction but will debut on February 27 `at the 2014 CAR Conference in Baltimore, MD <https://ire.org/events-and-training/event/973/1026/>`_.

 Resources: